 Executors play a crucial role in this process.
 They need to identify gifts given in the seven years prior to a person’s death, making it essential to maintain thorough records.
 Funds from the deceased’s bank or investment accounts can be used to pay the inheritance tax.
 Discussing inheritance tax early allows families to understand financial situations and reduce potential disputes.

 The lead applicant for probate needs to sign a legal declaration, which other applicants can confirm electronically.
 If gifts exceed the threshold of £325,000 within seven years of death, recipients may be liable for inheritance tax.
+Probate and inheritance tax requirements can vary depending on individual circumstances, so it is important to seek advice tailored to your situation.

 Recording Gifts and Transactions